libp2p/js-libp2p/doc/STREAMING_ITERABLES.md

 ### Wrapping Duplex Iterables

 Sometimes you may need to wrap an existing duplex stream in order to perform incoming and outgoing [transforms](#transform) on data.
 This type of wrapping is commonly used in encryption streams.
-Using [it-pait][it-pair] and [it-pipe], we can do this rather easily, given an existing [duplex iterable](#duplex).
+Using [it-pair][it-pair] and [it-pipe], we can do this rather easily, given an existing [duplex iterable](#duplex).

 ```js
 const duplexPair = require('it-pair/duplex')